 Different people come to Gansbaai for different reasons and in different seasons.
 This unique coast of contrasts and unsurpassed natural beauty never cease to surprise and tantalise the thousands of folks who come to live, play or relax in this untouched Eden.

 Nature lovers can pick and choose between a myriad of hiking, biking, 4x4 and horse riding trails on the various beaches and nature reserves in and around Gansbaai with its abundant bird, plant and animal life.
-The huge variety of rare endemic bird and plant species are any avid birder and botanist's dream.
+The huge variety of rare endemic bird and plant species are many avid birder and botanist's dreams.

-Extreme outdoor adventurists can embark on kayaking, surfing and dune surfing as well as shark cage diving with the notorious Great Whites.
-Our "game viewing" trips from boat or plane to watch the Marine Big Five is an international hit - especially between July and December when tens of Southern Right Whales turn our coastal waters into a live stage with their mesmerising antics.
+Extreme Gansbaai outdoor adventurists can embark on kayaking, surfing and dune surfing as well as Gansbaai shark cage diving with the notorious Great Whites.
+Our "game viewing" trips from boat or plane to watch the Marine Big Five is an international hit - especially between July and December when tens of Southern Right Whales turn Gansbaai's coastal waters into a live stage with their mesmerising antics.

-Sun lovers and fishermen have a wide choice of "sun"sational pristine white beaches, rocky outcrops and rock pools that are perfect for swimming, angling, beach activities, family picnics or simply enjoying the views and sunsets.
+Sun lovers and fishermen have a wide choice of "sun"sational pristine white beaches, rocky outcrops and rock pools that are perfect for swimming, angling, beach activities, family picnics or simply enjoying the beautiful views and sunsets in Gansbaai.
 The coastline stretches close to 50 km from Die Plaat near De Kelders in the west around Danger Point and Franskraal to Pearly Beach and Buffeljags in the east and is one of the most popular fishing areas in the country.